uprighted-learners/ptsb-dec-2023-unit-6-db/db-intro/robot-warehouse-icebox.md

 ## Step 3: Configure Cluster Settings
 Set up authentication by creating a MongoDB user with a username and password.
 MongoDB can autogenerate a secure password for you, make sure you copy the password for later use

-In the Connection Security section, configure your IP Whitelist settings to allow connections from your application servers.
-You can add your IP address or specify a range.
-It should give you the option to add "My Ip Address" by default.

 In Connection Security section, MongoDB should have a listing of "My IP Address".
 Ensure that this is listed.
 If it is not listed, you can google your IP address and add it with a descriptive name.

 If you are using a VPN, you may have to add the IP address 0.0.0.0/0 , however, it is crucial to note that this setting grants access to any IP address, and as a best practice, this configuration should not be employed in production-level applications due to security considerations.